raslen10/The-Enigmatic-Research-of-Dr.-X/README.markdown

    **Step 3: Run Streamlit in Background**
    Start the Streamlit app in the background, redirecting logs to a file.
 Adjust the path to `app.py` if it’s stored elsewhere.
+   ⚠️ Make sure to verify the path to your app.py file and adjust it if it's stored in a different location (e.g., /content/app.py or another directory).

    ```bash
    !streamlit run /content/drive/MyDrive/Osos_Project/app.py &>/content/logs.txt &